 You can apply for a patent if you have created a technical innovation that is inventive, new, and industrially applicable.
 It will make it possible to take legal action against anyone who makes, uses, sells, imports, etc, your invention without your permission, in the countries where you have the patent.
 Costs for European patents are around 15.000 Euro to write and apply and between 500-1500 Euro a year to maintain.

 Good things to know about patents:

-- A patent has more commercial value if the patented solution is better, cheaper, sells in large quantities, and prevents the competition to make a similar product.
+- A patent has more commercial value if the patented solution is better, cheaper, sells in large quantities, and prevents the competition from making a similar product.

 - You need to take action when another party infringes on your patent.
-This can be costly because you quickly need a specialized lawyer.
+This can be costly because you need a specialized lawyer as quickly as possible.

 - Court cases are expensive and risky.
 The opposition will try to find proof of prior art = similar technology in the public domain before your patent date.
-Your claim might not be upheld and if you lose the court case, you have to pay for all the costs.
-Often this is the advantage of the larger companies.
+Your claim might not be upheld and if you lose the court case, you will have to pay for all the costs.
+Often this is advantageous for the larger companies.

 - Timing is important.
 We advise you to wait as long as possible and use NDA’s in the meantime.
 This is important because you will need as much time as possible to prove its value.
 Otherwise, you (or an investor) will not pay the costs and you will lose the patent.

 A provisional patent is possible in the US.
 The application is relatively cheap ($199 US Dollar).
 In Europe, an application for a local county has a similar cost to file.
 But please note that both the US provisional patent application and the European priority application should be drafted with the utmost care.
 We advise contacting a patent attorney to avoid incomplete or sloppy applications that will be useless.
 They will charge between 3000 and 6000 Euro to write a simple patent application.
 If you are looking for low budget support in the US, you can use these.